Discover Norfolk Steam Railways

 The Wells & Walsingham Light Railway is the smallest public railway in the world!
 This charming railway runs between the beautiful village of Walsingham, a renowned pilgrimage centre famous for its snowdrops, and the lovely seaside town of Wells-next-the-Sea.

 Hop on board one of the steam-operated or diesel-powered trains, and choose from an enclosed ‘all weather’, covered or open carriage.
-As you embark on the half-hour journey through picturesque countryside, you’ll pass by a hill-fort and a real ghost platform.
-It’s an experience you’ll never forget!
+As you head out on the half-hour journey through picturesque countryside, you’ll pass by a hill-fort and a real ghost platform.

-When you ride the train, you can park your car at the Wells station for just £2.50 and leave it there while you explore the town.
-If you get peckish, you can grab a snack from the Signal Box Café – a charming tearoom and shop located in a converted signal box.
+When you ride the train, you can park your car at the Wells station for a small fee and leave it there while you explore the town.
+If you get peckish, you can grab a snack from the Signal Box Café, a charming tearoom and shop located in a converted signal box.

 It’s worth noting that the Railway closes during the winter months for maintenance, so be sure to check the website here for more information.